Airlines suspend flights due to coronavirus outbreak

 - Oman Air suspended flights until further notice.

-- Quantas Airlines' sole remaining route to mainland China, Syndey-Shanghai, has been suspended and its Hong Kong flights are reduced. (https://bit.ly/39vf3dw)
+- Qantas Airlines' sole remaining route to mainland China, Syndey-Shanghai, has been suspended and its Hong Kong flights are reduced. (https://bit.ly/39vf3dw)

 - Qatar Airways suspended until further notice.